merbla/splunk-octopusdeploy-app/README.md

 A simple add on to stream events from [Octopus Deploy](http://octopusdeploy.com/) to [Splunk](http://www.splunk.com/).

-To install follow the instructions for a NodeJS plugin [here](http://blogs.splunk.com/2014/09/17/new-support-for-authoring-modular-inputs-in-node-js/)
+To install, follow the instructions for a NodeJS plugin [here](http://blogs.splunk.com/2014/09/17/new-support-for-authoring-modular-inputs-in-node-js/).

 You will need an [API Key](http://docs.octopusdeploy.com/display/OD/How+to+create+an+API+key) from your Octopus Server.